mehmood-v/oak-labs-api/README.md

-# Oak's Lab Backend GraphQL Application
+# Oak's Lab Backend TypeScript/ Apollo Server/ GraphQL Application

 ### Technologies used in this project